 Hello and thank you for stopping by and checking out the Elvis Archives.
-I want to say hi to all of you from all over the world following this Elvis and Nick journey that began when I published The Rebel and the King by Nick Adams.
-Visit The Rebel & The King Official Website
+I want to say hi to all the Elvis fans from all over the world!
+This Elvis and Nick journey began when I published The Rebel and the King by Nick Adams.

 Watch a short video by Roy Turner about my journey to Graceland with never before seen photos of Elvis and Nick.

-I found the manuscript in a box that I had been carrying around for 45 years since my Dad died when I was seven.
-Finding the manuscript changed my life because it let me get to know my father during his early Hollywood heyday as a young, struggling actor.
+I found the manuscript in a box that I had been carrying around for 45 years, since my Dad died when I was seven.
+Finding those worn pages changed my life because it let me get to know my father during his early Hollywood heyday as a young, struggling actor.

 My Mom said the story is the last glimpse of innocence before the end of an era.
 Which is so true.
 Later, both Elvis and my Dad would die of overdoses during difficult times in their lives.

 The innocence of 1956, when Elvis was rising to fame and his loving relationship with his mother, really touched my soul.
 It blows me away how many people love his music to this day and find such love and inspiration from Elvis’ life story.

 Here are some photos and past posts from The Rebel & The King journey!
 Enjoy the ride!

 Breakfast with Gladys.

 Nick Adams was treated like family by the Presley’s and privy to the adoration between Elvis and Gladys while enjoying her plentiful, southern home-cooking.
 Before cholesterol warnings and vegan doctrines, those two boys liked to chow down and Nick gives details.

 (Excerpt from The Rebel and The King by Nick Adams)